 The manpower capacity of the plant is more or less 1,500 for every 8 working hours.

-The manpower capacity of the plant is more or less 900 for every 8 working hours.
-It has the capacity to produce 6 tons of crab, 4 tons of tuna, and 5 tons of shrimp raw materials in a day.
+The manpower capacity of the plant is more or less 1,500 for every 8 working hours.
+It has the capacity to produce seven(7) tons of crab meat, three (3) tons of tuna, and four (4) tons of shrimp raw materials in a day.
 All facilities including the building are owned by Phil-Union Frozen Foods, Inc. (PUFFI), but its lot is leased from the Philippine Economic Zone Authority.
-The company is rated as a large scale business, with a total lot area of 9,530 square meters; its buildings and all other permanent structures are equal to 1, 694.4 square meters.
+The company is rated as a large scale business, with a total lot area of 22, 730 square meters.
+The following Break Down: